The Andromeda Galaxy and the Double Cluster in al-Ṣūfi’s Book of the Fixed Stars

 Incidentally, the Arabs called Andromeda al-mar’a al-musalsala, literally ‘the chained woman’, although there is no sign of chains on the illustrations.

-The larger of the two Arabic fish is seen overlapping the body of Andromeda on this illustration from al-ūfī’s Book of the Fixed Stars.
-The cluster of black dots at the mouth of the fish represents the Andromeda Galaxy, the first known record of it.
-The brightest star in this fish is the modern-day Beta Andromedae (Mirach), of second magnitude.
-On this illustration, a second fish overlaps the first; this is presumably intended to be one of the fish of Pisces.
-North is to the left.
+The smaller of the two Arabic fish overlaps the feet of Andromeda on this illustration from al-Ṣūfī’s Book of the Fixed Stars.
+The cluster of black dots at the tail of the fish represents what we now know as the Double Cluster in Perseus.
+The brightest star in this fish is second-magnitude Gamma Andromedae (Almach).

 (Image: Bodleian Library, Oxford, manuscript Marsh 144)